NocturnalShadow/OpenGL-Tutorials-List/README.md

 of others OpenGL tutorials (most of them) he also shows how to structure your OpenGL code properly.
 At the end of this tutorial you'll have your own small rendering engine organised in OOP way.
 A brilliant point to start for a newbie.

-[OGLDev OpenGL Step by Step](https://triplepointfive.github.io/ogltutor/) - Quite straightforward tutorial of Modern OpenGL.
+[OGLDev: OpenGL Step by Step](https://triplepointfive.github.io/ogltutor/) - Quite straightforward tutorial of Modern OpenGL.
 Consists of small lessons.
 Each is done in a "from explanation straight to the code" manner.
 Also available in Russian language.

 **Qt Tutorials**